Decision tables

 6

-Enter an output value for each cell in the Outcomes section.
+Enter output values for rules in the Outputs section.

 7

 Optional.
-Enter a Default outcome to return for each output field if no rules match the inputs provided.
-Meaningful default outcomes help when your rules don't cover all possible inputs, or when inputs change unexpectedly as your workflows develop.
+Enter a Default output to return for each output field if no rules match the inputs provided or if the matching rule's output cell is blank.
+Meaningful default outputs help when your rules don't cover all possible inputs, or when inputs change unexpectedly as your workflows develop.

-Enter a Default outcome for each output fieldEnter a Default outcome for each output field
+Enter a Default output for each output fieldEnter a Default output for each output field

 The operators available for a condition vary depending on the column's data type.